Can I Wear My Hair Short After Hair Transplant Surgery?

 Things to Keep in Mind

-• Scar Visibility: The shorter the cut (especially under a #1 guard), the greater the risk of small white dot scars being visible, especially under bright light.
+• Scar Visibility: The shorter the haircut (especially < #2 clipper setting), the greater the risk of small white dot scars being visible, especially under bright light.

-• Skin tone and hair color contrast matter—a high contrast (e.g., light skin with black hair) can make scars more visible.
+• Contrast: High contrast coloring (e.g., light skin with darker hair) can make scars more visible.

-• Number of grafts removed: Heavier extractions can thin out the donor area more, making scarring or uneven texture more noticeable with very short cuts.
+• Graft Numbers: Higher numbers of graft extractions mean fewer hairs left to cover the donor area, making scarring or uneven texture noticeable with very short cuts.

 More FUE patients with short haircuts.